Alhucemas landing: Beachhead

-The initial landings' date in Alhucemas was originally set for 7 September, but poor weather, which scattered the K-barges, other amphibious craft and ships, resulted in a rescheduled for the following day at mid-morning.
+The initial landings' date in Alhucemas was originally set for 7 September, but poor weather, which scattered the X-lighters, other amphibious craft and ships, resulted in a rescheduled for the following day at mid-morning.
 The spearhead of the invasion would be two brigades made of indigenous forces (Regulares and Spanish-allied troops loyal to the Khalifa of Morocco) led by the Spanish Legion.
 Most of the infantry involved in the landing were actually indigenous troops.
-One of the forces of the two-proned assault would depart from Ceuta, the other from Melilla.
-The troops eventually embarked on the overcrowded K-barges, and had to endure several hours in these conditions after the operation was delayed.
+One of the forces of the two-pronged assault would depart from Ceuta, the other from Melilla.
+The troops eventually embarked on the overcrowded X-lighters, and had to endure several hours in these conditions after the operation was delayed.

 The Ceuta Brigade was commanded by General Leopoldo Saro Marín and the Melilla Brigade by General Emilio Fernández Pérez.
 Each brigade was split into two columns.
 Ceuta Brigade's leading column, in charge of Colonel Francisco Franco, would be the first to land at 11:40 hours.
-The shoal allowed the K-barges to approach barely 50 mts to the shore, casting doubts about the feasibility of Ixdain as a landing point.
-At Franco's initiative, the infantry waded the gap between the barges and the beach carrying their rifles and equipment over their heads.
+The shoal allowed the X-lighters to approach barely 50 mts to the shore, casting doubts about the feasibility of Ixdain as a landing point.
+At Franco's initiative, the infantry waded the gap between the lighters and the beach carrying their rifles and equipment over their heads.
 A company of light tanks, part of Franco's column and intended at this phase to support the troops and the supply area as 'mobile bunkers' protecting the landing, was unable to leave the amphibious craft in these conditions.
 Caught by surprise by a landing too far to the west, Rifian reaction was slow and weak.
 Franco's forces, supported by the restless bombardment of the Spanish and French fleet and the combined air forces, moved eastward, securing Cebadilla beach, which had been mined.
 The troops had a foreknowledge of the minefield thanks to a previous beach reconnaissance carried out on a motor boat by Captain Carlos Boado, the naval officer who commanded the landing lighters.
 After a few hours, the Legion and the Regulars had taken over the cliffs and slopes around the cove, capturing an enemy position with two heavy machine guns and a 75 mm piece of artillery.
 The minefield at Cebadilla beach was blown-up by sappers at midday, giving the green light to a second wave of landings in this sector at 13:00.
 The tanks, 11 Renault FT, landed on Los Frailes beach, further east, on 9 September.
 Other sources fix the date on the same 8 September at 15:00 hours.
 The tanks were then driven across the coast to their camp between Cebadilla and Ixdain.
 They were deployed in forward positions to defend the beachhead and the resupply zone during the next two weeks, when the tanks launched their first offensive operations.